 What Is Self-Care?

 What’s the first thing that comes to your mind when you hear the word ‘self-care?
 Does it conjure up pictures of a day at the salon or spa or a bubble bath at home?
 Self-care entails more than these.
-It encompasses activities, practices, and healthy habits that reduce the stress and strain on the mind and body and make you feel happy and at peace with yourself (1).
+It encompasses activities, practices, and healthy habits for teens that reduce the stress and strain on the mind and body and make you feel happy and at peace with yourself (1).

 Self-care is often confused with self-indulgence and can mean different things for different people.
 For some, it may mean taking an uninterrupted nap in the afternoon, while for others, it might mean taking a long shower, reading their favorite book all day long, or just enjoying a meal by themselves (2).